fujunhe/fujunhe.github.io/_pages/about.md

 Recently, my work focuses on: 1) resource allocation in network virtualization; 2) routing and spectrum allocation in optical networks; 3) artificial intelligence in network management.

+I am open to collaborations.
+If you are interested in my research, please drop me a mail.

 <!---***I am actively looking for a faculty position.***--->

 <!---Education